Minorities feel underrepresented in SGA

 “I don’t believe the SGA represents the student body as a whole, but this isn’t necessarily the SGA’s fault,” said Jason Ford, BOND Vice President.
 “The majority of students aren’t aware, or just don’t care, that the SGA has a handle here on campus.”

-Ford continues, “Most students don’t vote or take part in important administration to student handlings, for a lack of better term.
-I’m not saying there is not fault on the SGA.
+Ford continued, “Most students don’t vote or take part in important administration to student handlings, for a lack of better term.
+I’m not saying there is no fault on the SGA.
 Their use of transparency and appeal to the student body is nowhere near optimal.
 SGA members must understand that the student body is more or less a social environment that has other concerns away from matters that in most cases directly affect them.”

-“That’s why we did a constitution update, because when I started my term, I knew about a lot of the inefficiencies in the constitution, so at the beginning of last semester, I put together a task force to get together to fix what wasn’t working.”
+“That’s why we did a constitution update because when I started my term, I knew about a lot of the inefficiencies in the constitution, so at the beginning of last semester, I put together a task force to get together to fix what wasn’t working.”

 Leading that task force was Good, where he says he and five other team members held formal and informal focus groups to ask students about their main concerns and their relationship with the SGA.
 What they found was that many students did not know what the SGA was or how to get in contact with them, and that if they did, they still were not comfortable with turning to the SGA for help.
 With the data they acquired, the team decided to start entirely from scratch to create a constitution that would better appeal to student concerns, as well as creating a more efficient SGA.